The Last Resort (2027 film)

 The Last Resort is an upcoming Philippine romantic comedy film directed by Donald Petrie and written by Karen McCullah.
 It stars Daisy Ridley and Alden Ehrenreich.

 Premise

-A hotel executive named Brooke (Ridley) was sent to the Philippines for a resort location scouting.
-There she meets a charming charter pilot Ben (Ehrenreich).
+A hotel executive named Brooke was sent to the Philippines for a resort location scouting.
+There she meets a charming charter pilot Ben.
 She has to decide whether to return home, or stay with Ben.